ABD: Default Exception Abduction in Finite First Order Worlds: Holdout Construction and Distribution Match

-These omissions are intentional: holdout worlds provide a pure i.i.d.\ distributional test, measuring whether a model's formula captures the true pattern rather than artifacts of adversarial training-set construction.
+These omissions are intentional: holdout worlds provide a pure i.i.d.\ distributional test, measuring whether a model's formula captures the true pattern rather than artifacts of adversarial prompt-set construction.